MOTS-C

 MOTS-C is a 16-amino-acid peptide encoded inside your mitochondria — the energy-producing organelles in your cells.
 It was discovered in 2015 and is one of a small class of “mitochondrial-derived peptides” that researchers have only started characterizing in the last decade.

 What it does: when your cells are under metabolic stress — exercise, fasting, calorie restriction — your mitochondria release MOTS-C into the bloodstream.
 Once there, it activates a pathway called AMPK (AMP-activated protein kinase), your body’s central “energy sensor.”
-AMPK activation tells cells to burn fuel more efficiently, become more sensitive to insulin, and resist storing excess energy as fat.
+AMPK activation tells cells to burn fuel more efficiently, become more sensitive to insulin and resist storing excess energy as fat.
 In other words, MOTS-C effectively mimics some of the metabolic signaling that exercise produces naturally.

 MOTS-C blood levels also decline with age, which has fueled “longevity peptide” marketing — but the actual evidence sits in metabolic markers, not longevity outcomes.
 We get into what the research does and doesn’t show below.